 Neighbourhood Planning

-Blaby Neighbourhood Plan
+Blaby Neighbourhood Area

 Blaby Parish Council applied for the Parish of Blaby to be designated as a Neighbourhood Area.
 Following a six-week consultation period, the Neighbourhood Area designation was approved in 2014.